 Note and Opinion: To all US customers in regards to sports betting.
 We do not represent that it is legal to do so, in fact it is not.
 Our site is an observation, interpretation and industry consensus that is not legally reviewed.
-We do not condone illegal gambling, but with no convictions of citizens or media – after 11 years of observation – it just seems not to be a top priority of the Feds to go after crimes amongst the people, just the gambling sites which usually simply results in a large monetary seizure for the government.
+We do not condone illegal gambling, but with no convictions of citizens or media – after 11 years of observation – it just seems not to be a top priority of the Federal DOJ or state law enforcements to enforce crimes amongst the people, just the gambling sites which usually simply results in a large monetary seizure for the government.
 In any reason, we only recommend fantasy sports betting to US customers at sites like FanDuel.com and DraftKings.com which are 100% legal to bet and win real money.

 This is one of those instances that makes no sense to heavily prosecute aside from political influences on big money.
 The Feds make a ton of money off the seizures only at the expense of the sportsbook.
 Why shut down two profitable and harmless entities?
 I observed a statistical fact, people aren’t losing their house, if they’re losing, it’s because the other bettor is better, and the bookmaker charges a fee to “match” the bets.
 Paying the bookmaker a small fee in the amount of $10 (based on facts) a month is really how much people “lose” to sportsbetting sites in the form of a sportsbook fee.
 If someone can take a game and beat it thousands of times, I’d say that person is not lucky – they are good…